 - Add the ground meat and sausage and cook for another 5-6 minutes, crumbling and stirring as you cook, or until the meat has browned.

-- Stir in the garlic and saute for 1 minute, stirring the mixture continuously, or until the garlic becomes fragrant.
+- Stir in the garlic, rosemary, and thyme and saute for 1 minute, stirring the mixture continuously, or until the spices are fragrant.

-- Pour in the red wine and saute for another minute, continuing to stir as some of the wine cooks off.
+- Pour in the red wine and saute for another 1-2 minutes, continuing to stir and cook until the wine and other liquids have evaporated.

-- Add the tomato paste, salt, diced tomatoes, dried thyme, and rosemary to the pot.
-Stir the ingredients into the meat mixture until everything is mixed in evenly.
+- Add the tomato paste, salt, and diced tomatoes to the pot.
+Stir the ingredients into the meat mixture.
 Turn off the saute feature, lock on the pressure cooker lid, and set the pressure cooker to cook on high for 20 minutes.

 - When the pressure cooker is done cooking, quick-release the pressure.
 Remove the lid once all the pressure has escaped.
 Stir in the half and half until it's incorporated.
-Spoon each serving of beef ragu over a bowl of hot pasta and sprinkle with parmesan cheese.
-Enjoy!
+Serve the ragu hot over pappardelle, other pasta, or polenta with grated parmesan cheese!

 Serving Size1/10 of ragu & pasta